A closer look at the sexual misconduct lawsuits against Sean ‘Diddy’ Combs - KESQ

 ™ & © 2024 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Ray Sanchez, Alli Rosenbloom, Lisa Respers France, Elizabeth Wagmeister, Cheri Mossburg and Kristina Sgueglia contributed to this report.
+CNN’s Ray Sanchez, Dalia Faheid, Alli Rosenbloom, Lisa Respers France, Elizabeth Wagmeister, Cheri Mossburg and Kristina Sgueglia contributed to this report.